Polymer/old-docs-site/docs/polymer/styling.md

 {% include toc.html %}

 **Note:** styling {{site.project_title}} elements is no different than styling custom elements.
-For a complete guide, see "[A Guide to Styling Elements](/articles/styling-elements.html)".
+For a complete guide on the basics, see "[A Guide to Styling Elements](/articles/styling-elements.html)".
 {: .alert }

 In addition to the [standard features for styling Custom Elements](/articles/styling-elements.html), {{site.project_title}} contains extra goodies for fully controlling element styling.
 This document outlines those features, including FOUC prevention, the specifics on how the the Shadow DOM polyfill applies styles, and workarounds for current limitations.